Fairytale of New York: Lyrical controversy and editing

 The word was used by the character because it fitted with the way she would speak and with her character.
 She is not supposed to be a nice person, or even a wholesome person.
 She is a woman of a certain generation at a certain time in history and she is down on her luck and desperate.
 Her dialogue is as accurate as I could make it but she is not intended to offend!
 She is just supposed to be an authentic character and not all characters in songs and stories are angels or even decent and respectable, sometimes characters in songs and stories have to be evil or nasty to tell the story effectively.
 If people don't understand that I was trying to accurately portray the character as authentically as possible, then I am absolutely fine with them bleeping the word, but I don't want to get into an argument.

-In December 2019, BBC Radio Solent radio presenter Alex Dyke announced on his Twitter account that he would not be playing "Fairytale of New York" on his show, calling it a "nasty, nasty song" and "an offensive pile of downmarket chav bilge", although these remarks themselves drew criticism for classism.
+In December 2019, BBC Radio Solent radio presenter Alex Dyke announced on his Twitter account that he would not be playing "Fairytale of New York" on his show, calling it a "nasty, nasty song" and "an offensive pile of downmarket chav bilge".
 Other journalists have also criticised the song's lyrics.

 In November 2020, the BBC again announced that Radio 1 would play a censored version with the words "faggot" and "slut" removed, while Radio 2 would play the original, and 6 Music presenters would each decide for themselves which version to play.
 In response musician Nick Cave accused the BBC of "mutilating" the song, stating it would be "stripped of its value".
-Meanwhile, The Pogues' official Twitter account responded to Laurence Fox's call to get the original to the top of the charts and "#DefundTheBBC" with, "Fuck off you little herrenvolk shite".

-On 19 November 2020, PinkNews journalist Josh Milton described the seemingly annual argument over whether or not the use of the word "faggot" was offensive as "Britain's worst festive tradition".
-He also stated that in 2010 the musical comedian Mitch Benn argued that the word "faggot" was Irish and Liverpudlian slang for a lazy person although modern Irish news outlets focus on the word's use as an anti-gay slur.

-In December 2020, an alternative version with MacColl singing "you're cheap and you're haggard", replacing the contentious line, was included in the compilation album TikTok Christmas.
-The same censored version was utilized for the official Marvel Entertainment playlist soundtrack of the 2022 special short film The Guardians of the Galaxy Holiday Special.
+However, since 2022 Radio 2 have played the radio edit supplied by the record company with the word "slut" muted and "You cheap lousy faggot" rephrased to "You're cheap and you're haggard".
+On 2 December 2023, The Telegraph reported that the UK's Boom Radio would play the uncensored version of "Fairytale of New York" after 91% of listeners who responded to a poll said they would not be offended by the lyrics.